 6. Ha Ling Peak

-The actual hike is easy, it's just the waking up that's the hard part but I honestly think that my sunrise experience on Ha Ling Peak allowed me to create some of the best photos I've ever taken.
+The actual hike is easy, it's just the waking up that's the hard part but I honestly think that my sunrise experience on Ha Ling Peak allowed me to create some of the best photos I've ever taken, including the banner of my homepage!

 7. Rawson Lake